Cervical Spine Pain? It Could Be Facet Syndrome

 Doctors are continuing to research cures for this syndrome.
 However, since there isn’t a known cure for facet syndrome, the best recommendation is to focus on pain management to optimize your lifestyle.

-Pain Management Services for Cervical Back Pain
+Pain Management for Cervical Facet Syndrome

 If you are experiencing either severe or chronic back pain, then our team at Kentuckiana Pain Specialists is here to help.
 We use a two-step approach to reduce your immediate pain and help you find long-term solutions to improve your lifestyle.